Create an ERC20 token

 AtlasRemix

-Deploy the smart contract
+### Deploy the smart contract <a href="#deploy-the-smart-contract" id="deploy-the-smart-contract"></a>

 Atlas is a browser-based IDE with an integrated AI assistant that allows you to write, test and deploy smart contracts directly from your browser.
 Click the button below to open the project in Atlas.

 You can see the contract in the Atlas code editor.
-In the right sidebar, make sure the selected network is “Validium Devnet“ and click on "Deploy" to trigger the smart contract compilation and deployment.
+In the right sidebar, make sure the selected network is “Validium Testnet“ and click on **"Deploy"** to trigger the smart contract compilation and deployment.

 Once compiled sign the transaction with your wallet and wait until its processed.
 You’ll see the contract in the **“Deployed contracts”** section.

-Interact with the ERC20 contract
+### Interact with the ERC20 contract <a href="#interact-with-the-erc20-contract" id="interact-with-the-erc20-contract"></a>

-In the scripts folder you can find the mint-token.ts script containing the following code:
+In the `scripts` folder you can find the `mint-token.ts` script containing the following code:

 import { ethers } from "hardhat";